 Tim’s spark of an idea took time, proximity to tech experts, a large amount of determination and a series of other ideas to finally flourish as what we know today.
 People are needed for ideas to form.
 Given the right combination of stimulus and people, good ideas flow, quickly taking shape as viable products with strategies for marketing and development as everyone involved shares the same level of excitement.

-The wild success of organisations such as StartupWeekend, who hold regular, timed events for the generation of ideas, team building and Startup launches, indicates that more and more entrepreneurs are seeing the sense in working together to execute ideas.
+The wild success of organisations such as StartupWeekend, who hold regular, timed events for the generation of ideas, team building and Startup launches, indicates that more and more entrepreneurs see the sense in working together to execute ideas.

 It is likely that the over-simplification of a good idea’s value will continue to purvey among the majority, which is a great help to the minority who place larger value in the execution, such as those who approach.
 As the late, great Steve Jobs so finely said, ‘To me, ideas are worth nothing unless executed.
 They are just a multiplier.
 Execution is worth millions.’